 For the constant sunshine this town gets, our outdoor beer garden situation is fairly dire.
 But then there’s Red Lion Tavern, the old-school German restaurant in Silver Lake that all but makes up for our shortcomings.
-Hang inside for a bit and listen to the really old guy sing at the piano and then make your way out back to their beer garden where one boot of beer becomes two boots which becomes you convincing everyone you’re 100% German and the master of Bavarian folk dancing.
+Hang inside for a bit, listen to the really old guy sing at the piano, then make your way out back to their beer garden, where one boot of beer becomes two boots, which becomes you convincing everyone you’re 100% German and a master of Bavarian folk dancing.

 The Valley will never be a beacon of LA nightlife, but when it comes to Idle Hour, your slightly longer drive is worth it.
-For one, the space itself is insane.
-You’re basically drinking inside a massive wooden barrel from the 1920’s and in the back patio there’s a two-story bulldog holding a pipe in its mouth staring back at you.
+For one, the space itself is amazing.
+You’re basically drinking inside a massive wooden barrel from the 1920s, and on the back patio there’s a two-story bulldog holding a pipe in its mouth staring back at you.
 There’s also a great craft beer list, good cocktails, and a crowd that’s always down to party.

 A long, regrettable night of Ktown karoake is a rite of passage in LA.
-But finding the right spot among the seemingly endless supply is not easy.
+But finding the right place to “sing” isn’t easy.
 So just go to Brass Monkey.
 Hidden behind a bland office building on Wilshire, Brass Monkey is the kind of place you walk into sober and leave after trust-falling into the crowd because you nailed “Total Eclipse Of The Heart.”
-This is not your private room karaoke joint.
-This is your rowdy, sing-in-front-of-everybody throwdown and one of the most fun nights out you can have in LA.
+This is not your private-room karaoke joint.
+This is a rowdy, sing-in-front-of-everybody throwdown, and one of the most fun nights out you can have in LA.

 Angel City is the best brewery for a drunker-than-you-planned Saturday afternoon.
-The space is in a massive old warehouse in the Arts District, with tons of communal seating, brewery tours, corn hole, and an entire outside area with food trucks on the weekends.
-Is it the best craft beer you’ll find?
-No. But your 3pm buzz definitely doesn’t give a sh*t.
+The space is in a massive old warehouse in the Arts District, with tons of communal seating, brewery tours, cornhole, and an entire outside area with food trucks on the weekends.
+Is it the best craft beer you’ll have in LA?
+No. But your 3pm buzz definitely doesn’t care.
 Lines can get long here, but if you arrive before noon, you’ll get right in.

 To be clear, Cha Cha Chicken is not a bar.
 It’s an order-at-the-counter jerk chicken joint a block from the Santa Monica beach that has one of the only BYOB policies on the Westside.
 Skip the aggressively lame bar situation that dominates most of Santa Monica, and head to Cha Cha instead.
 Pick up a 12-pack of your favorite beer, order some spicy wings from the counter, and spend the day on their fantastic patio.
 This is what drinking by the beach is supposed to look like.

 The Abbey needs little introduction.
-It’s the most recognizable bar in Los Angeles and no matter where you fall on the Kinsey scale, you can’t really leave this town without stopping in for at least one $15 vodka soda.
-The place turns into a total madhouse on the weekends, largely dominated by horny housewives looking for gay validation and inland empire kids whose parents think they’re at a bonfire.
-But come weekdays, it’s just as busy and full of people who actually live in and around West Hollywood.
+It’s one of the most recognizable bars in Los Angeles and no matter where you fall on the Kinsey Scale, you can’t really leave this town without stopping in for at least one $15 vodka soda.
+The place turns into a total madhouse on the weekends, largely dominated by horny Real Housewives looking for gay validation and Inland Empire kids whose parents think they’re at a bonfire.
+But on weekdays, it’s just as busy and full of people who actually live in and around West Hollywood.
 Come here then instead.

 When it comes to drinking cheap cocktails and listening to live music in LA, Hotel Cafe can’t be beat.
-The hidden space on Cahuenga in Hollywood (you have to enter in the alleyway) is neither a hotel or a cafe, but your best shot of seeing people perform who will be on the radio next year.
-Also, famous people love it here too, so the chances of seeing Justin Timberlake hop on stage for a quick acoustic set in between acts is high.
-The vibe here is far cooler and low-key than the rock venues on The Strip, with an insider crowd who’s there solely to drink and discover new music.
+The hidden space on Cahuenga in Hollywood (you have to enter in the alleyway) is neither a hotel or a cafe, but it is your best shot at seeing people perform who will be on the radio next year.
+Also, famous people love it here, so the chances of seeing Justin Timberlake hop on stage for a quick acoustic set in between acts is high.
+The vibe here is far cooler and low-key than the rock venues on The Strip, with an insider crowd that’s there solely to drink and discover new music.